 Honda CR-V Variants: Conclusion

-The CR-V is Honda’s most expensive crossover in its Philippine lineup.
+The CR-V is Honda’s priciest crossover in its Philippine lineup.
 In 2019, the BR-V topped the CR-V in sales with 4,003 units sold.
 For its price, you can get a decent mid-size SUV with more space and power.
 So is the Honda CR-V still worth it for its price?

-Before deciding between the two, you might want to keep in mind that the base variant has more and better features than the V variant while keeping a more affordable price tag.
+Before deciding between the two, you might want to keep in mind that the CR-V S Gasoline variant has a lot more features than the V variant while keeping a more affordable price tag.
 However, you also have to take note that the base variant comes with a gasoline engine.

 Here at Philkotse.com, we value your interest in the automotive industry.
 You can visit our website to find out more.